lilyball/textmate-bundles/Bundles/Greasemonkey.tmbundle/Support/help.markdown

 Displays a dialog listing every installed userscript, with the choice of alphabetical or chronological (most recently installed first) ordering.
 Select a script and confirm to open it.

+There is also a checkbox to only list scripts in your namespace.
+Your namespace is the value of the `TM_NAMESPACE` shell variable in the TextMate preferences (`Preferences > Advanced > Shell Variables`).
+The checkbox will limit the listed scripts to those where the `@namespace` value *contains* your namespace.
+This means it will list scripts with a namespace like `http://yournamespace.tld+http://othernamespace.tld` (for collaborations or derivations) as well.
+No scripts will be listed if your namespace is empty or unset.

-You may wish to remove (in the Bundle Editor) the `source.js.greasemonkey` scope for this command so that it works no matter what you're editing.
+You may wish to remove (in the Bundle Editor) the `source.js.greasemonkey` scope for this command so that it's globally available in TextMate.

 ## Install and Edit (&#x2318;B)